 Complications such as pneumonia are common, so the dog needs careful monitoring and supervision by a vet.

-Dose your dog monthly from a young age (eight weeks) and continue for life.
+Give it to your dog monthly from a young age (eight weeks) and continue for life.

 Remember, any gap in dosing exposes your dog and puts them at risk of the deadly infection that is heartworm.
 Read our comprehensive guide on Dog Medication here.